Performance, B.M.

 Placement by audition in one, two, or all three of the courses listed.

-Must take ENS 348-02
+Must take ENS 348-02.

 1

 Students may take ENT 135 Recording Engineering I, offered at Guilford Technical Community College, through the consortium, as part of this requirement.
-(This would be transcripted as credit with no grade assigned.
+(This would be transcribed as credit with no grade assigned.
 Students should fill in the consortium request form found at the registrar’s office).

 Keyboard Concentration Requirements